Taring Padi: 2022 Documenta controversy

-At documenta fifteen in 2022, Germany's foremost art exhibition, Taring Padi gained notoriety for imagery critics claimed to be anti-Semitic in its mural "People's Justice.", resulting in it being covered up and later removed.
-The meters high painting was criticized by the state minister of the art Claudia Roth, representatives of Jewish organizations, the Israeli embassy, and others.
-The painting included a soldier with a pig's face, with the star of David and with the word Mossad on his helmet.
-Another figure with animal like fangs is depicted wearing a suit and tie, sidelocks and a Bowler hat with SS runes.
+At documenta fifteen in 2022, Germany's foremost art exhibition, Taring Padi gained notoriety for imagery critics claimed to be anti-Semitic in its billboard painting "People's Justice" (2002), resulting in it being covered up and later removed.
+The eight-meter high painting was criticized by the state minister of culture Claudia Roth, representatives of Jewish organizations, the Israeli embassy, and others.
+Among the many figures in the painting a soldier with a pig's face, with the star of David and with the word Mossad on his helmet could be detected.
+Another figure with animal-like fangs is depicted wearing a suit and tie, sidelocks and a Bowler hat with SS runes.